 - 11.18 As the Beck and balancing ponds lie adjacent to public footpaths, they and the wildlife they support can readily be accessed and enjoyed by local people of all ages.
 Walking alongside the trickling Beck in spring with fresh green growth on woodland trees and birds in full song is a treat few other villages can match.
-Throughout the year, there is always something to see or appreciate. - 11.19 Parishioners fully recognise the importance of the Beck and its associated waterway to village life.
-In the Plan survey, 90% of respondents replied that they wished to see the Beck and water corridors protected and conserved. - 11.20 The community raised concern that new developments, in the past, have had negative impacts on both the amenity value and biodiversity of the beck.
+Throughout the year, there is always something to see or appreciate. - 11.19 Parishioners fully recognise the importance of the Beck and its associated waterway to village life. - 11.20The community have previously raised concern that new developments, in the past, have had negative impacts on both the amenity value and biodiversity of the beck.
 Most respondents did through consultation did not want to see this reoccur.
 There are some significant trees along the Beck and public access is achievable along parts of the beck corridor.